Retro64Mod/Retro64Mod.github.io/index.md

 Download the latest release of the mod [here](https://github.com/Retro64Mod/Retro64Mod/releases/tag/1.18.2-1.0.7)

+If you want to access beta versions of the mod before they're released, check [this link](https://github.com/Retro64Mod/Retro64Mod/actions) for the most recent build of the mod.
+Note that these may not be stable and it's still suggested to go with the [official release](https://github.com/Retro64Mod/Retro64Mod/releases/tag/1.18.2-1.0.7)

 # Interested on how I did this?
 Check out [this video](https://youtu.be/2yWKqc2rmHI) I made on the mod